sowcow/blog/content/posts/mean-streets.md

 This means loose characters and plot are just what they are.
 I say characters and interactions are not meaningfully reducible because this is not The Irishman, where you have plenty of time to analyze.
 Mean Streets is a completely different world.

+Having said that, I can see it as a comment on the misuse of religion, and the obvious character development is: "queen getting balls".